 How do they differ in practice?

-You might think that since Borns see training as half as important as Mades do, Borns would be significantly less supportive of leadership training in their organisations than Mades.
+You might think that since Borns sees training as half as important as Mades do, Borns would be significantly less supportive of leadership training in their organisations than Mades.
 But you’d be wrong.
 High numbers of both Borns (82%) and Mades (89%) believed that their organisations highly value employee learning and development opportunities.

 However, there was one significant difference in how the groups viewed training opportunities.
 It was the focus.
 Borns tended to believe that leadership training opportunities should be offered only to a select few who already demonstrate leadership qualities.
-This perhaps reflects the idea that inborn traits need to be cultivated in order to bloom.
+This perhaps reflects the idea that inborn traits need to be cultivated to bloom.

 Borns and Mades also see the role and desirable traits of a great leader differently.
 While both groups agreed that leaders should be collaborative, team-oriented, charismatic, compassionate and generous, Borns are more authority and leader-focused, while Mades are influencing and other-focused.